-Fundraising isn’t a business transaction.
+Asking can feel awkward because fundraising isn’t a business transaction.
 Donors aren’t picking an item off the shelf and going to the cash register.
-If it were that simple, asking wouldn’t even be necessary.
+If it were that simple, asking for money wouldn’t even be necessary.

 Here are the two phrases that are helping people the most:

 1. “Would you consider a gift of $X?”

 Asking is challenging enough.
 A question like “would you consider a gift of ____?” accomplishes two things.
 First, it takes the pressure off the asker.
 People I coach visibly relax when they hear that asking a donor to consider a nonprofit gift is a good fundraising phrase.
 This feels like something they can naturally say.
 It feels less “in your face” than “Would you give a gift of $X?”